 Listening to the Schiit Mani 2 Phono Preamp…

 Let’s head to the beach, play some bare-footed football, and vibe by the sunset with Jack Johnson.
-Brushfire Fairytales is Jack’s debut album.
+Brushfire Fairytales (buy at Amazon) is Jack’s debut album.
 It is laid back and well recorded, which is to be expected from a former professional surfer.
 “Bubbly Toes” is a hoot.
 Up-beat strumming, a big acoustic drum beat, and bongos dominate the background of Jack’s firm and articulate lyrics.
 The Mani 2 presented the complexity of this album without leaving much on the table.
 Clear and listenable midrange, smooth extended highs, and a foundation of quick bass response assured the message of Jack’s music was well preserved.

 “Mercy Street” is a personal all-time favorite.
 It combines a beautiful message, interesting musical themes, ambient atmospheric themes, and a recording that clearly delivers it all.